bloomtom/Volyar/README.md

 Libraries are given as a collection of the following properties.
  - `Name`
    - The library name.
 Must be unique.
+ - `Enable`
+   - Set to false to disable processing of this library.
  - `OriginPath`
    - The path to source media items from.
+ - `SourceHandling`
+   - Defines what should be done with source files after successful processing.
+     - none
+	   - Nothing will be done to source files.
+	 - truncate
+	   - Source files will be truncated to zero bytes.
+	 - delete
+	   - Source files will be deleted.
+	   - Avoid using this with DeleteWithSource: true.
+ - `DeleteWithSource`
+   - If true, transcoded media objects are deleted from the database and storage backend when the source file cannot be found.
+Avoid using this with SourceHandling: "delete" unless you don't care about your files.
  - `TempPath`
    - The temporary path to store intermediate files when encoding.
  - `ForceFramerate`